subvisual/subvisual.com/src/posts/2015-07-15-deploying-a-crystal-application-to-heroku.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/125/image@2x.jpg
 tags:
   - development
+intro: >
-intro: "[Crystal](http://crystal-lang.org/) is a typed, LLVM compiled language that"
+  Crystal is a typed, LLVM compiled language that reads (mostly) as Ruby.
+It's a modern language that comes bundled with support for WebSockets, OAuth and other niceties.
 ---

 [Crystal](http://crystal-lang.org/) is a typed, LLVM compiled language that